dlaub3/blog/perl/practical-perl-primer.md

 say $^o; # system name
 say $^V; # version of perl

-# autoflush variable, the system flushes the buffer at it's own disgression
+# autoflush variable, the system flushes the buffer at it's own discretion
-$| = 1; # this turns on outoflush
+$| = 1; # this turns on autoflush
 ```

 ## Operators